sernst/tracksim-analysis/Coupling_Length_Derivation/derivation.md

 In a symmetric walking gait, the left manus lifts off from the ground +25% after the left pes, the right manus -25% before the left pes and the right pes 50% after the left pes.
-For a duty cycle of 50% the right manus will be halfway through a transition as the left manus ends its support phase and the other two limbs are in support.
+For a duty cycle of 50% the right manus will be halfway through a transition as the left pes ends its support phase and the other two limbs are in support.
 Similarly the left manus will be halfway through its transition when the right pes ends its support phase and the other two limbs remain in support.
 For a walking gait with a duty cycle of 50%,